 It read: HAVE THAT WOMAN GIVE UP COMMAND OR WE COME TAKE IT.

 “Oh, men are cowards,” said Serene.
 “So afraid of a woman in charge that they would commit treason?
-They must worry her showing that a woman is a far more able commander than any man.”
+They must fear her showing that a woman is a far more able commander than any man.”

 “They’re not going to take Woodsinger’s command,” said Elliot.
 “Let them come and try.
 You’ll show them.”